 R[abbi].
 Joshua, son of Levi, tells further: "I asked the Messiah to allow me to look into Hell, but he did not allow me, as the righteous should never behold Hell."
 So I sent to the angel called Komm that he might describe Hell for me.
 But it was impossible, for at that moment R. Ishmael, the high priest, and R. Simeon, son of Gamaliel, and ten just men were killed, and the news reached us, so I could not go with the angel.
 I went afterwards with the angel Kipod and the light went with me up to the gates of Hell, and the Messiah came with me, and they [the gates] were open.
 The sinners who were there saw the light of the Messiah, and rejoiced, and said to one another: This will bring us out from here."

-I find it ironic that a Jewish text could express belief in the Messiah's visit to the spirit prison that a modern Christian denies.
+How ironic that a Jewish text could express belief in the Messiah's visit to the spirit prison that modern Christians deny.

-Irenaeus, who was a bishop in AD 177, says that the Lord “descended into the regions beneath the earth, preaching His advent there also, and the remission of sins, ready for those who believe in Him,” and enumerates “all who had hopes towards Him, who proclaimed His advent and submitted it to His dispensations,” as so receiving it.
+Irenaeus, who was a bishop in AD 177, says that the Lord “descended into the regions beneath the earth, preaching His advent there also, and the remission of sins, ready for those who believe in Him,” and enumerates as receiving remission of their sins, “all who had hopes towards Him, who proclaimed His advent and submitted it to His dispensations,”.

 Irenaeus also wrote:

 “Christ did not come for the sole benefit of those who believed in him at the time of Tiberius Caesar, nor has the Father a plan for those only who happen to be living today; but it is for all the human family (propter omnes omnino homines) who from the beginning by righteousness pleased God and feared him in their generations, and dealt justly and religiously with their neighbours, and yearned to see Christ and hear his voice.”